cvan/ipscend/README.md

 ## Use IPFS to host your webpage using a standard domain (includes cool DNS trick!)

-If you are looking into having your application accesible through `youdomain.com`, instead of referencing it by a `/ipfs/hash`, we have a solution for you.
+If you are looking into having your application accessible through `youdomain.com`, instead of referencing it by a `/ipfs/hash`, we have a solution for you.

 Every IPFS node HTTP interface checks the host header when it receives a request from a browser, then it performs a DNS lookup for a TXT Record, looks if there is any MerkleLink available, and, if there is, it performs a lookup, caching that path and serving it as if it was a static webserver.